SASU social charges 2026: rates, calculation and optimization

 | SMIC salary + dividends mix | Profit EUR 40-200k, active executive | 4 quarters + optimized cash exit | Requires sufficient distributable profit |

-Our Hayot Expertise recommendation for a SASU generating EUR 80k to EUR 200k of distributable profit: target an annual salary of 1.2 to 1.5 × SMIC (EUR 22-27k gross), capture the general contribution reduction, validate 4 full quarters, open daily allowances, then distribute the balance as dividends.
+Our Hayot Expertise recommendation for a SASU generating EUR 80k to EUR 200k of distributable profit: target an annual salary of 1.2 to 1.5 × SMIC (about EUR 27-34k gross in 2026), validate 4 full quarters, open daily allowances, then distribute the balance as dividends.
+The assimilated-employee president is excluded from the general contribution reduction (reserved for employees), so the value of the mix comes from the URSSAF-free dividend exit, not from an employer rebate.
 This is the direct application of dividends vs salary arbitrage for executives to the SASU.

 Detail of the dividend tax cost (PFU)#

-Dividends paid to the sole-shareholder SASU president are subject to the flat tax of 30% under article 200 A of the French General Tax Code: 12.8% income tax + 17.2% social levies (CSG 9.2% + CRDS 0.5% + solidarity levy 7.5%).
+Dividends paid to the sole-shareholder SASU president are subject to the flat tax of 31.4% under article 200 A of the French General Tax Code: 12.8% income tax + 18.6% social levies (CSG 10.6% + CRDS 0.5% + solidarity levy 7.5%, following the 2026 Social Security Financing Act).
 The option for the progressive income tax scale (with a 40% allowance) remains available and may be attractive for executives with a marginal income tax rate at or below 11%.
 To go further on this arbitrage, see our strategies to optimize flat tax on dividends.

 What exemptions in 2026?
 Focus on ACRE#